razpeitia/advent_of_code_2024/README.md

 ### Day 22

 The first part just implement everything as it says and for the second part you just have to use a dict to store the first sequences in each secret number and keep the sum, and finally you only need to check the max in the dict and that's the result.

+### Day 23

+For the first part I just brute force it, nothing fancy, as for the second part it was a greedy approach were I would build on top of previous sets and boy it's slow, takes about 44 seconds in the M1.